 In fact, many in the industry see cannabis as the next “craft” sensation.
 For decades, the beer industry was dominated by a small number of mega-brands, many of them offering a similar product (low-alcohol pilsners and lagers).
 If you’ve been to any U.S. city or suburb since about 2010, chances are you’ve noticed the massive swing toward smaller, local breweries and an exponentially greater number of brands and styles of beer available.

 The presence of so many new magazines, blogs, newsletters, brand apparel, and advocacy groups suggest that, similar to trends in cannabis, beer businesses extend well beyond the actual producers and retailers.

 What’s even more interesting in the beer industry is that this rise of microbreweries has not been a death knell for Budweiser, Coors, et al. Rather, demand for those brands is still strong; much of the “craft beer” demand comes from creating new beer drinkers, not stealing the existing ones.

 Purveyors of marijuana see a similar opportunity.
 There is room and opportunity for both lower-end, “generic” product and higher-end, specialized product.
-Already, employees that help you select product at dispensaries are being referred to as “bud-tenders.”
+Already, employees that help you select cannabis products at dispensaries are being referred to as “bud-tenders.”
 They talk about sourcing, floral notes and other sensory properties of the specific strains of the plant.